App icons and branding

 iOS rejects the app icon upload ("contains transparency")

-That's Apple's rule: App Store icons must have no alpha channel.
+Apple requires App Store icons to have no alpha channel.
 DefaultIcon-ios.png is always flattened on bgColor for that reason.
-If you edited the file manually and reintroduced alpha, re-run purgetss brand to regenerate.
+If you edited the file manually and reintroduced alpha, re-run purgetss brand.

 The dark variant doesn't show on my iPhone